-Surgeons expressed consistently similar goals and achieved significantly higher goal fulfilment than patients.
+Surgeons expressed consistently similar goals and achieved significantly higher goal fulfilment than patients at 1 year review.
 It was unclear whether this was a reflection of stating more "realistic" goals or a reflection of surgical bias.
+However, this difference tailed off by the final 2 year review.
+This plateau in goal achievement may be a reflection of the realistic time period required for patients to achieve their goals.
+Equally, it may be a more realistic expression of goal achievement by surgeons after the initial euphoria of achieving all goals at 1 year.
 Patient goal achievement for prolapse surgery compared better with subjective and objective measures of success than continence surgery.
 Most patients with prolapse achieved the majority of their goals by 12 weeks.
 Women who underwent continence surgery showed high goal achievement for symptom relief but lower achievement in goals related to body image, confidence, restoration of sexual function and psychosocial goals Most women stated a significant improvement in PGII.
 However there was not always a correlation between objective and subjective "success".
 Some patients continued to express dissatisfaction with their surgical outcome if specific goals were not met even though they admitted to an overall improvement post operatively.